 A distraction is anything that diverts attention from the important.
 Distractions are the urgent cure for boredom or the garish approximations of meaningful pursuits.
 We are distracted from actual friendships by reruns of the show Friends, from romantic relationships with pornography, from incremental achievements with video games and from learning with tabloid journalism.

 Many posit that the primary threat of our time is global warming, inequality or unbelief, but it might just be distraction.
 If you counted all the hours Angry Birds fans spent playing the game it would add up to more than a million years.
-By comparison, it took only about 18,000 years to build the great pyramid of Khufu.
+By comparison, it took only about 18,000 years of work to build the great pyramid of Khufu.
 What a waste of potential!

 Why are we so easily distracted!